CamiloAPR/docker-compose-wp-dev/README.md

 `docker-compose up`

-After a couple of minutes you should be able to access the WP site at http://172.28.1.1 , and all of WordPress files in the same location where the docker-compose file is located.
-Unfortunately, The files will only allow `root` to edit 'em, so you'll have to change theirs permissions with a command like this:
+After a couple of minutes you should be able to access the WP site at http://172.28.1.1 , and all of WordPress files in the same location where the docker-compose file is located... unfortunately, by default such files will only allow `root` to edit 'em, so you'll have to run the following command aswell:

 `sudo chmod -R 755 .`